kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 # Lesson 20: Capstone 3 - Contact Book

 Over the past few lessons, we have learned the core tools for working with data in ClojureScript.
 First, we learned about the basic collection types - lists, vectors, maps, and sets - as well as the most common functions for working with these collections.
 Then we took a closer look at the important _sequence abstraction_ that allows us to operate on all sorts of sequential data using a uniform interface.
 Next, we discovered the `reduce` function and the many cases in which it can be used to summarize a sequence of data.
-Last, we walked through the process of modeling a real- world analytics domain.
+Last, we walked through the process of modeling a real-world analytics domain.
 With this knowledge in our possession, we are ready to build another capstone project.
 This time, we will take the example of a contact book that we mentioned back in Lesson 16, and we will build a complete implementation, _ClojureScript Contacts_.

 ---